-Coming up in Kirkus Reviews March 15th magazine: A Stone for Bread featured as a Kirkus “Indie Books of the Month” Selection.
+Kirkus Reviews March 15, 2016 magazine features A Stone for Bread as a Kirkus “Indie Books of the Month” Selection.

 Starred Kirkus review: “Herin’s carefully constructed narrative steadily builds in tension as its separate storylines accelerate and pull together; the reader learns more about the surprisingly heady time Beam spent in France with Eugénie, and the pitched back-and-forth of his encounters with Renard.
 At one point, Beam tells Rachel: “Passion is that way in us, one-third God, two-thirds devil.”
 As Beam’s feelings for Rachel deepen, clues begin accumulating about a mystery in Rachel’s own past.
 In this last thread, there might be a touch too much contrivance for some readers, but the compelling book’s dramatic structure is carried with such eloquence and earnestness that its author can pull off the occasional plot convenience.
 The series of climactic revelations is expertly done.”

 –“beautifully written.”
 Five-star review by Goodreads reader “Pat” See full review at Goodreads.

 –a “remarkable new novel…” Linda C. Brinson, Greensboro News & Record See full review at News & Record.

 –“epic literary mystery….” –L.C.
 Fiore, author of Green Gospel”

 A top-ten finalist in the 2014 Faulkner-Wisdom Novel Competition